Doing What We Ought To Be Doing Already: An Approach To World Suicide Prevention Day

 Perhaps most important, in virtually every culture and every ethnic group on the planet, suicide is highly stigmatized.
 It therefore makes sense for the international health community to designate a day when we stop to actively contemplate this potent cause of misery and death.

 The statistics are staggering.
-For a summary of the numbers, look at the World Suicide Prevention Day website at https://www.iasp.info/wspd/.
-Here’s a primer:
+For a summary of the facts numbers, and what we can do to prevent suicide look at the US Center for Disease Control (CDC) website at https://www.cdc.gov/suicide/facts/index.html Here’s a primer:

-• Suicide has been tied to numerous psychiatric illnesses (mostly mood disorders), to difficult economic or traumatic situations and environments, to substance use disorders (both with and without addiction), to the loss of loved ones, and to a lack of good follow-up care following suicide attempts.
+• Suicide has been tied to: numerous psychiatric illnesses (mostly mood disorders), difficult economic or traumatic situations and environments, serious medical illness (including pain), adverse childhood experiences, substance use disorders (both with and without addiction), the loss of loved ones, loss of a job or financial hardship, criminal or legal hardship, bullying, loneliness and social isolation, lack of access to healthcare, media portrayals of real or fictious suicides (copycat phenomena), access to firearms (especially handguns), and to a lack of good follow-up care following suicide attempts, among others.

 • The number one predictor of death by suicide is a previous attempt.